Table of contents

 Merging your profiles into one combined main profile makes it easier for customers to find and review your business - and easier for you to manage your reviews from one centralized profile.

-When can I request a company profile merge?
+When can I request a business profile merge?

 You can request a profile merge for one of these 3 reasons: